nexxtway/react-rainbow/src/components/Overlay/readme.md

                                     <Icon />
                                     <div>
                                         <Title>
-                                            Nexxtway Event
+                                            React Rainbow Event
                                         </Title>
                                         <Description>
-                                            May 5, 2020
+                                            Wednesday, May 5 ⋅ 11:00 – 11:30am
                                         </Description>
                                     </div>
                                 </div>
                                 <Body>
                                     React Rainbow is a collection of components that will reliably help you build your application in a snap.
-Give it a hack and let us know what you think.
                                 </Body>
                             </Dropdown>);
                     }}